haihabi/noise_flow/README.md

 1. A PyTorch implementation of NoiseFlow
 2. Parameter porting code (From Tensorflow to PyTorch)

-The PyTorch Implementation is based on the repository that will be released soon :)
+The PyTorch Implementation is based on the repository https://github.com/haihabi/NormFlowPy.

 # Original Readme